percona/percona-server/doc/source/release-notes/Percona-Server-5.7.18-16.rst

 .. rn:: 5.7.18-16

 ==========================
-|Percona Server| 5.7.18-16
+**Percona Server for MySQL** 5.7.18-16
 ==========================

-Percona is glad to announce the GA (Generally Available) release of |Percona Server| 5.7.18-16 on July 28, 2017 (Downloads are available `here
+Percona is glad to announce the GA (Generally Available) release of **Percona Server for MySQL** 5.7.18-16 on July 28, 2017 (Downloads are available `here
 <http://www.percona.com/downloads/Percona-Server-5.7/Percona-Server-5.7.18-16/>`_
 and from the :doc:`Percona Software Repositories </installation>`).

 Based on `MySQL 5.7.18
 <http://dev.mysql.com/doc/relnotes/mysql/5.7/en/news-5-7-18.html>`_, including
-all the bug fixes in it, |Percona Server| 5.7.18-16 is the current GA release in the |Percona Server| 5.7 series.
+all the bug fixes in it, **Percona Server for MySQL** 5.7.18-16 is the current GA release in the **Percona Server for MySQL** 5.7 series.
 All of Percona's software is open-source and free, all the details of the release can be found in the `5.7.18-16 milestone at
 Launchpad <https://launchpad.net/percona-server/+milestone/5.7.18-16>`_

-Please note that RHEL 5, CentOS 5 and Ubuntu versions 12.04 and older are not supported in future releases of |Percona Server| and no further packages are added for these distributions.
+Please note that RHEL 5, CentOS 5 and Ubuntu versions 12.04 and older are not supported in future releases of **Percona Server for MySQL** and no further packages are added for these distributions.

 New Feature
 ===========

-|Percona Server| is now available on Debian 9 (stretch).
-The support only
-covers the ``amd64`` architecture.
+**Percona Server for MySQL** is now available on Debian 9 (stretch).
+The support only covers the ``amd64`` architecture.

-|Percona Server| can now be built with support of OpenSSL 1.1.
+**Percona Server for MySQL** can now be built with support of OpenSSL 1.1.

-MyRocks storage engine has been merged into |Percona Server|.
+MyRocks storage engine has been merged into **Percona Server for MySQL**.

 TokuDB enables to kill a query that is awaiting an FT locktree lock.

-TokuDB enables using the ``MySQL DEBUG_SYNC`` facility within |Percona FT|.
+TokuDB enables using the ``MySQL DEBUG_SYNC`` facility within **Percona Fractal Tree**.

 Bugs Fixed
 ==========